 oCIS with Keycloak

-Keykloak add two containers: Keycloak itself and a PostgreSQL as database.
-Keycloak will be configured as oCIS’ IDP instead of the internal IDP Konnectd
+Keycloak add two containers: Keycloak itself and a PostgreSQL as database.
+Keycloak will be configured as oCIS’ IDP instead of the internal IDP LibreGraph Connect

-The other container is oCIS itself running all extensions in one container.
-In this example oCIS uses oCIS storage driver
+The other container is oCIS itself, running all services in one container.
+In this example oCIS uses the oCIS storage driver

 See also example server setup